opentargets/genetics-v2d-data/README.md

       - Were there are multiple p-values when grouped by (study, variant), keep only the lowest p-value.
     Notes:
       - There can be multiple P-values for each (study, variant).
 This occurs where different subphenotypes (`P-VALUE (TEXT)`) are reported (e.g. different sexs, subpopulations).
 Occasionally there are multiple P-values for the same subphenotye also For the time being I will drop these.
-      - Question: How to store p-values?

   6. Append UKB top loci from conditional analysis
     Steps:
       - Download from GS
       - Select rows where `locus_index_varid == varid` as these will be the top loci
       - Make study_id from trait name
-      - Set any p-values that == 0 to minimum pvalue
+      - Set any p-values that == 0 to minimum float
       - Remove any rows where nominal p-value is > 1e-5
       - Extract pvalue mantissa and exponent
       - Append

   ?
 Define locus interval +-1cM.
-Could be useful for clustering lead SNPs.
+Could be useful for clustering lead SNPs. (not doing this, this can be done more easily when loaded into a DB).

 #### Study information table

+###### GWAS Catalog studies
 Get GWAS Catalog studies.
-This is easier to get from the API as ancestry is difficult to parse from the
+This is easier to get from the API as ancestry is difficult to parse from the flat file.

+To extract:
   1. EFO and mapped trait
   2. Reported trait
   2. N
   3. Number of cases (?).
-This is
+This is currently not possible from the API.
+This field will be set to missing.
   4. Ancestries
   5. Publication info
     - Pubmedid